ccup/cctest/README.md

 $ cmake -DCCTEST_USE_GTEST=on ..
 ```

-If you don't want run test cases, you can close "CCTEST_RUN_TESTS"
+If you don't want run test cases, you can close "CCTEST_RUN_TESTS" option.

 ```bash
 $ cmake -DCCTEST_RUN_TESTS=off ..